Kawoogie/debounce_interrupt/README.md

 Here's an example of how to use the DebounceintrptLib library to debounce a button and toggle an LED on and off using interrupts.
 ### Example
 ```
-cpp #include "mbed.h"
+#include "mbed.h"
 #include "DebounceIntrptLib.h"

 // LED to indicate the state
 DigitalOut led(LED1);

 // Function to toggle the LED
 void toggle_led() {
     led = !led;
 }

-// Create debounce instance for P5_7 with a debounce time of 50 ms
+// Create debounce instance for P5_7 with a debounce time of 50 ms, for a momentary switch
-DebounceLib debounce(P5_7, 50, toggle_led);
+DebounceIntrptLib debounce(P5_7, 50, toggle_led, true);

 int main() {
     // Initially turn off the LED
     led = 0;

     // Main loop does nothing, as all work is done in interrupts
     while (true) {
         ThisThread::sleep_for(1000ms); // Sleep to reduce CPU usage
     }
 }

 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>